ericnishio/instagram-save/README.md

 Requirements: *Node 4+*

 ```
-npm install -g instagram-save
+$ npm install -g instagram-save
 ```

 ## Usage

-Call `instagram-save` and pass a media ID as an argument, like so:
+Run `instagram-save` and pass a media ID as an argument, like so:

 ```
-instagram-save dU4fHDw-Ho
+$ instagram-save dU4fHDw-Ho
 ```